Shutdown, Reboot, Suspend and Hibernate a Linux System

 #shutdown -r 15

-The shutdown command accepts time in two formats; hh:mm and +mm where hh:mm is the time in 24 hours format and +mm the delay time in minutes.
+The shutdown command accepts time in two formats: hh:mm and +mm, where hh:mm is the time in 24-hour format, and +mm is the delay time in minutes.

 Advanced power management options

 These options save the running state of the system and use the saved state to start the system again.
-Since the system is restored from the saved state, to start the system, we don’t need to boot the system again.
-Sleep, hibernate, hybrid-sleep are the advanced power management options.
+Since these options restore the system from a saved state, the system does not boot again.
+Sleep, hibernate, and hybrid-sleep are the advanced power management options.

 Sleep (suspend or standby)

 This mode is also known as the standby, suspend, or suspend-to-ram mode.
-In this mode, Linux saves the current state of the system into the RAM and cuts the power supply of all devices except the RAM.
+It saves the system's current state into the RAM and cuts the power supply of all devices except the RAM.
+When we start the system again, it restores the saved state from the RAM instead of booting it.

-Since this mode saves the running state of the system into the RAM, the power supply to the RAM must be retained.
-During this state/mode, if the system is running on the battery and the battery completely runs out or if the system is running on the power supply and power supply is turned off, the saved state is lost.
+Since this mode saves the running state into the RAM, the power supply to the RAM must be retained.
+During this state/mode, if the system is on the battery and the battery entirely runs out or is on the power supply and the power supply is turned off, it deletes the saved state.

 Hibernate

 This mode is also known as the suspend-to-disk.
-In this mode, Linux saves the current state of the system into the hard disk and shuts down the power supply of the system.
-Since the current state is saved in the disk, the saved stated does not depend on the battery or external power supply.
+It saves the system's current state to the disk and shuts down its power supply.
+Since it uses the disk to save the current state, the saved state does not depend on the battery or external power supply.

-If we compare this mode with the sleep mode, this mode takes a few more seconds to restore the system but it is more reliable then the sleep mode.
+If we compare this mode with the sleep mode, restoring the system takes a few more seconds.
+However, it is more reliable than the sleep mode.

 Hybrid-sleep